swc-project/website/docs/configuring-swc.md

 ## jsc.externalHelpers

+The output code may depend on helper functions to support the target environment.
+By default a helper function is inlined into the output files where it is required.

-You can use helpers from an external module named `@swc/helpers`.
+You can use helpers from an external module by enabling `externalHelpers` and the helpers code will be imported by the output files from `node_modules/@swc/helpers`.

 While bundling, this option will greatly reduce your file size.

+_Note: you must add [`@swc/helpers`](https://www.npmjs.com/package/@swc/helpers) as a dependency in addition to `@swc/core`._

 ```json
 {